 Candidates for admission to the First Professional Year of the Bachelor of Speech and Language Therapy must have passed courses totalling at least 120 points at this university or the equivalent at another university.
+A candidate's course of study for the Intermediate Year will consist of a total of 120 points made up of, or equivalent to, eight 15-point courses.
 It is recommended that they include courses selected from the following list; however, students should check with the Department to discuss the options prior to enrolment.